paul-kh/Quiz_RactJS/readme.md

 ## User Story

-A React developer wants to test their knowledge about React coree concepts.
+A React developer wants to test their knowledge about React core concepts.

 ## Techniques applied